syrusakbary/aiodataloader/README.md

 #### Batch Function

-A batch loading function accepts an List of keys, and returns a Future which resolves to an List of values.
+A batch loading function accepts an List of keys, and returns a Future which resolves to a List of values.
 There are a few constraints that must be upheld:

  * The List of values must be the same length as the List of keys.
  * Each index in the List of values must correspond to the same index in the List of keys.